Skip to content

 Document Purpose Mandatory

-Proof of current address Identity confirmation Yes
+Proof of current address (utility bill, bank statement) Address confirmation Recommended

-Employment reference or contract Income verification Recommended
+Employment letter or contract Income verification Recommended

 Bank statements (3 months) Affordability assessment Recommended